 - Of course, we will select SQL Server

 - After selecting Data Source Type, we fill in the SQL information fully, including Database Server, Database Name, and Secure Store Application ID as shown below:

 - Don’t forget to enter User Name and Password when BSC Secure Store is shown:

-- Step 4: After connecting successfully, you will see Northwind database shown on Data Source Explorer as shown below.
+- Step 4: After connecting successfully, you will see the Northwind database shown on Data Source Explorer below.

 - We will select a Table to create here by right-clicking Table Name and selecting Create All Operations:

-Now, I will show you how to create an External List including a database, from SharePoint Designer.
+I will show you how to create an External List, including a database, from SharePoint Designer.
 It’s very easy.